0tonoon/Napper_Script/README.md

 > *You can also use an available port different than 9000 if you want.<br>
 > `chisel.exe` is **NOT** installed by default on Napper.
 It is your job to get it on Napper before using this script.*

-Obviously GO has to be installed on your linux machine (where the script will be executed).
+Obviously GO Lang has to be installed on your linux machine (where the script will be executed).
 If you don't have it installed yet, visit [this link](https://go.dev/doc/install).<br>

 ## Usage